borgbase/docs.borgbase.com/setup/index.md

 | Desktop GUIs | Yes, [Vorta](https://github.com/borgbase/vorta) and [Pika Backup](https://github.com/pika-backup/pika-backup) | Yes, [BackRest](https://github.com/garethgeorge/backrest) | Yes, built-in |
 | Related projects and tools | Many community projects with additional tools, e.g. Borgmatic | Some, but not as many as Borg | Built by BorgBase, no wrappers needed |

 Borg is the most mature and memory-efficient tool.
 Restic is well-established with a large community.
-V'Ger is the fastest in both backup and restore with the lowest CPU cost, and includes built-in scheduling and configuration.
-See [here](https://vger.borgbase.com/#benchmarks) for an in-depth benchmark.
+Vykar is the fastest in both backup and restore with the lowest CPU cost, and includes built-in scheduling and configuration.
+See [here](https://vykar.borgbase.com/#benchmarks) for an in-depth benchmark.

 Here some rough guidance on which one to choose:

-- If you want the fastest backups with built-in scheduling and a friendly YAML configuration, use V'Ger.
+- If you want the fastest backups with built-in scheduling and a friendly YAML configuration, use Vykar.
 - If you already use Borg and are happy with it, there's no need to switch.
 - If you need the lowest memory consumption (like on a small VPS), use Borg.
 - If you need a desktop GUI for macOS or Gnome, use Borg with Vorta.